Valik3201/goit-js-hw-10/README.md

 <a name="readme-top"></a>

-# HTTP Requests, Pagination - Cat Search 🐾
+# HTTP Requests and Fetch API - Cat Search 🐾

 <details>
   <summary>Table of Contents</summary>